Sihori: Air

+Road

 National Highway 14 passes through Sihori, connecting it to cities including Ahmedabad, Palanpur, Patan and Radhanpur.

 Sihori has 300+ buses linking to various parts of Gujarat.

 Climate

 Summers are hot and humid with an average temperature of 40 C, with hot sandy winds.
 Winters are mild with temperatures between five and fifteen degrees.
 In the monsoon season rainfall is between 38 and 76 cm.